Frequently Asked Questions

 11. How have sanctions against Iran changed?

 Following implementation of the Joint Comprehensive Plan Of Action (JCPOA) on January 16, 2016, U.S. persons may import Iranian-origin carpets and certain food items into the U.S. without first obtaining a specific license from the Office of Foreign Assets Control (OFAC), in compliance with applicable laws.
 In addition, foreign entities that are U.S.-owned or -controlled entities may engage in certain dealings with Iran by requesting and obtaining a license through OFAC.
-Other aspects of the JCPOA altered sanctions with respect to specific commodities and industries.
-U.S. persons considering engaging in trade-related activities with Iran should consult legal counsel.
+Other aspects of the JCPOA-altered sanctions, such as the general licenses involving medicine and agricultural products, are specific to commodities and industries.
+The Chamber can provide guidance to U.S. persons considering engaging in trade-related activities with Iran, and may recommend legal counsel where appropriate.
 For additional guidance on the business and legal implications of the JCPOA, please contact us at email@example.com.

 12. Are there career opportunities at the Chamber?

 Specific openings, as they become available, will be advertised accordingly.
-There are internship and fellowship opportunities available on a rolling basis.
-Interested applicants should submit their resume, cover letter and writing sample to firstname.lastname@example.org.
+There are internship and legal fellowship opportunities available on a rolling basis.
+Interested applicants should submit their resume, cover letter and writing sample to firstname.lastname@example.org with the subject line: Internship/fellowship application.